 April was called Aprilis in Latin but nobody knows why for sure.
 The name might come from the Latin word for “open” or “sunny” or maybe April is named after Aphrodite, the Greek goddess of love.
 In April, the days continue to get longer and there is more light in the evenings because it’s now British Summer Time rather than Greenwich Mean Time.

 The weather usually gets warmer and in some years there is quite a lot of rain.
 We often talk about “April showers”.
 Because of the warmer weather and rain, plants everywhere start growing quickly.
 Tulips can be seen in gardens and there are bluebells in the woods.
 Also, a lot of birds that migrated to warmer countries for the winter return to the UK in April.

-The first day in April is April Fools’ Day.
-This is a day when people can play jokes or tricks on people.
-Not that many people actually do this but there is often a story hidden in the newspaper which sounds like a true story at first but then you realise it’s a joke as you read on.
-In 1957, there was a story on BBC TV about spaghetti trees in Switzerland and a lot of people believed it!
+The first day of the month is April Fools’ Day.
+This is a day when you can play jokes or tricks on other people.
+I don’t think that many people actually do this but there is often a story hidden in the newspaper and it’s fun trying to find it!
+It sounds like a true story at first but then you realise it’s a joke as you read on.
+In 1957, there was a story on BBC TV about spaghetti trees in Switzerland and a lot of people fell for it!

 About the blog